Colony Bankcorp (NASDAQ:CBAN) Releases Earnings Results, Beats Expectations By $0.22 EPS

-Colony Bankcorp (NASDAQ:CBAN) announced its quarterly earnings data on Wednesday.
-The financial services provider reported $0.57 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.35 by $0.22, MarketWatch Earnings reports.
-Colony Bankcorp had a return on equity of 12.25% and a net margin of 17.74%.
+Colony Bankcorp (NASDAQ:CBAN) announced its quarterly earnings results on Wednesday.
+The financial services provider reported $0.57 EPS for the quarter, beating the Zacks’ consensus estimate of $0.35 by $0.22, MarketWatch Earnings reports.
+Colony Bankcorp had a net margin of 17.74% and a return on equity of 12.25%.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, August 17th.
-Investors of record on Tuesday, August 3rd were paid a $0.1025 dividend.
-The ex-dividend date of this dividend was Monday, August 2nd.
-This represents a $0.41 annualized dividend and a yield of 2.20%.
-Colony Bankcorp’s dividend payout ratio (DPR) is currently 32.03%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, August 17th.
+Investors of record on Tuesday, August 3rd were paid a dividend of $0.1025 per share.
+This represents a $0.41 dividend on an annualized basis and a dividend yield of 2.20%.
+The ex-dividend date was Monday, August 2nd.
+Colony Bankcorp’s payout ratio is currently 32.03%.

-Separately, Zacks Investment Research upgraded shares of Colony Bankcorp from a “sell” rating to a “hold” rating in a report on Monday, October 11th.
+Separately, Zacks Investment Research upgraded shares of Colony Bankcorp from a “sell” rating to a “hold” rating in a research note on Monday, October 11th.

 Colony Bankcorp Company Profile